LePhil/ExcaliburPlayground/readme.md

     * More/less space in inventory
     * More reward per serving
 * Hover-States on Buttons
-* Speech bubbles or Text in its own container outside of the screen.
-Text on multi-colored bg just can't be read easily.
 * move away from electron...
 * maybe (MAYBE) a small minigame with direct input - it's more fun anyway :)
 * customers via LevelScene, not via door.
 Too far away!